dragozzine/multimoon/README.md

 We highly recommend that you use a virtual environment to run MultiMoon.
 Once you have a virtual environment running, all package requirements are contained in `requirements.txt`
 Next, inside of `multimoon/src/mm_SPINNY` execute `python setup.py build_ext --inplace`.
 This installs SPINNY in the appropriate location.

+Talk about runprops.txt and all of the lines involved.
+(How to use)